Fixing the Timing Question Before You Delay Any Further

 Calendar season of installation Relatively minor; overstated in casual advice

-Starting the process earlier overall Genuinely significant for cumulative savings
+Starting the process earlier overall Significant driver of cumulative savings

 Tax credit/incentive timing Worth checking for any time-sensitive program specifics